rifkifajarramadhani/nodejs-notes-app-backend-hapi/README.md

 # Node.js RESTful API

-This project is a RESTful API built with Node.js, Express, and MySQL.
+This project is a RESTful API built with Node.js, HapiJS, and PostgreSQL.
 It's designed to provide a solid foundation for building scalable and maintainable server-side applications.

 ## Getting Started